- > Set some rules

 You can block individual users and apps in the settings options, but that’s about the extent of your controls.
 It’s worth remembering that the minimum age requirement of a Facebook account is 13 years old, so it’s not really intended to be entirely child-friendly.
 Many of the family security software packages available now often include social media features, so if your child is a regular Facebook user then it would be worth investigating some of these.

 YouTube is another huge draw for younger users, especially due to the huge amount of music videos on the site.

-Recently Google released the YouTube Kids app for Android and another for iPhone / iPad.
+Google offers the YouTube Kids app for Android and another for iPhone / iPad.
 This is free and should certainly be used instead of the main YouTube app.
 It has a simpler interface and uses algorithms to filter search results to videos suitable for kids.